qantra-io/qantra_security_engine/README.md

     cron: ()=>{}
 }
 ```
-cron function are used to manage and clean redis data;
+cron function are used to manage and clean redis data

 ### Visibility  Plugins